Quick Answer

 > Home health care.
 The care is extended in your home if you are homebound and need skilled care.
 You receive 100 days of daily care or intermittent without amount.
 To qualify, you must have been an inpatient and have spent at least three consecutive days, with a range of 14 days of receiving home healthcare.
 The CMS home health guidelines outline specific eligibility criteria that your physician must certify.

 > Inpatient hospital care.
 This is the care you receive when you are officially admitted to the hospital by a physician.
 You receive a 90-day cover in a general hospital and 190 lifetime days in a Medicare-certified psychiatric hospital.
-The inpatient deductible under Part A is $1,676 per benefit period in 2026.
+The inpatient deductible under Part A is $1,676 per benefit period.

 > Skilled nursing facility (SNF) care.
 It covers a room and board provided by an SNF, like being fed using tubes and wound care.
 The care takes up to 100 days upon qualifying for the cover, according to Medicare.gov’s SNF coverage page.

-Medicare Part A is often misunderstood as fully free — while most enrollees pay no premium for Part A, the benefit period deductibles and coinsurance costs can add up significantly if a beneficiary experiences multiple hospitalizations in a single year,
+Part A is often misunderstood as fully free.
+While most enrollees pay no premium for Part A, the benefit period deductibles and coinsurance costs can add up significantly if a beneficiary experiences multiple hospitalizations in a single year.
+This is a real financial exposure that Original Medicare does not cap, which is one reason many beneficiaries pair Part A with a Medigap policy or move to Medicare Advantage, per CMS guidance on Medigap.

 2. Medicare Part B

 > Ambulance services.
 This is emergency transportation, basically from the hospital.
 Coverage for non-emergency transit is limited to instances in which no safe substitute means are available and where it is medically essential.
-The Medicare ambulance benefit is administered under Part B and subject to the annual Part B deductible of $257 in 2026.
+The Medicare ambulance benefit is administered under Part B and subject to the annual Part B deductible of $257.

 > Durable Medical Equipment (DME).